How Do We Measure AI Literacy: Developing a Scale That Captures Both Knowledge and Confidence?

 The Measurement Gap

-A person who scores 85% on a knowledge test may rate their own literacy as "moderate."
-A person who scores 30% may rate themselves as "quite knowledgeable."
-Single-format scales cannot see this gap, and the gap is exactly what matters for education and policy.
+A person who scores high on a knowledge test may rate their own literacy as "moderate."
+A person who scores poorly may rate themselves as "quite knowledgeable."
+Single-format scales cannot see this gap, and the gap turns out to be systematic, not random.

 Research Questions